guybaryosef/cooper_os/README.md

 A list function that replicates the output of 'find /starting_directory -ls'

 #### Pset 3:
-A simple Shell Program
+A simple shell program

 #### Pset 4:
 A program that imitates the functionality of 'cat' piped to 'grep' piped to 'more'.

 #### Pset 5:
-a program that imitates a search and replace for multiple files.
+a program that imitates a search and replace for multiple files using mmap.